An MBA in Private Equity can lead to some very lucrative jobs, and that’s why it’s an increasingly popular specialization.

 Private equity-bound MBAs can look for jobs at firms like the Blackstone Group, the Carlyle Group, and Kohlberg Kravis Roberts, among others.
 More generalized financial services firm with broader investment portfolios may also need MBA grads with private equity skills.

-Private equity recruiting is strong among Stanford MBAs: 15 percent of the class of 2020 went into the private equity field—one of the highest percentages of all schools that FIND MBA surveyed.
+Private equity recruiting is strong among Stanford MBAs: in recent years, some 15 percent of school's MBA class went into the private equity field—one of the highest percentages of all schools that FIND MBA surveyed.
 Stanford offers some electives in this space, and there's a private equity club as well.View School Profile

 With firms like CVC Capital Partners and Apax Partners nearby, London is a great place to be for students interested in a career in private equity.
 LBS leverages its prime location with the Coller Institute of Private Equity, which publishes research and hosts networking opportunities.View School Profile